ScriptBlock/InfraredWidget/README.md

 This repo has 3 different assets:
  1. The VS Code project is the codebase for the microcontroller to listen and respond on serial to your vpin computer.
- 2. [3D Models]("3d models") are a simple little case to hold your components.
+ 2. The 3D models are a simple little case to hold your components.
 You just hot glue the components in there and screw the case top on with little M2x6 screws.
  3. [PinUPMenu.exe startup script](scripts)

 The components I used are